gagandeep25/FlutterApp1/README.md

 PS: Do not try to run the code directly, The secret-Key(Password) is not available and hence will pop up errors

 For Folks who are interested in App dev:
-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started if with your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)

-For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help getting started with Flutter, view
+[online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.